TYPO3-Documentation/t3docs-wiki-migration/output_pages/HumanComputerInteraction.rst

    content or whatever in the long run.
 So let's say I'm a programmer ;-)

-   -  Kuckuck [outdated wiki link] 10:55, 19 June 2006 (CEST) pleas
+   -  `Kuckuck </User:Kuckuck>`__ [deprecated wiki link] 10:55, 19 June
-      don't, realy don't do one at your own, there are two existing libarys, one from ezPublish and one from PEAR...
+      2006 (CEST) pleas don't, realy don't do one at your own, there are two existing libarys, one from ezPublish and one from PEAR...

       -  Andreas: We used the one from PEAR ;-) I meant a libray specially adopted for TYPO3